 No-shows are a no-no at Kitchen Angels.
-If you know ahead of time that you won't be able to show up on a specific day, please write your name on the Kitchen Calendar (above the sign in sheet) and alert the Director of Food Services.
-In case of genuine last-second emergencies - and they do happen on occasion - call the office ASAP: the Office number is 471-7780.
+If you know ahead of time that you won't be able to show up on a specific day, please call or email the volunteer coordinator.
+Lauren can be reached at llavail@kitchenangels.org.
+In case of genuine last-second emergencies - and they do happen on occasion - call the office ASAP: the Office number is 471-7780 X 2.